This page gives details on the RAS grants scheme, including deadlines and application forms.

 - Undergraduate summer bursaries - applications for these bursaries are only accepted in the February grants round

 In general RAS grants aim to support requests which are unlikely to be considered for funding from research councils and other agencies.
+Each application must be accompanied by a case for support not exceeding two pages in length and a budget breakdown.
+In addition, certain categories of application must be accompanied by an abstract (conference/meeting travel) and evidence of travel, accommodation etc. costs (Conference/meeting travel; observing field trips).
 See the detailed criteria for grants before applying.

 Who can apply for a grant?